This Dessert Cheese Ball (brownie batter dip) is a no-bake treat that’s perfect for an easy dessert or entertaining guests.

 Recipe Notes

-Note 1: Heat treating: Brownie mix contains "raw" flour.
-If you are concerned about this, I recommend heat treating the brownie mix to ensure any potential bacteria is killed.
-There are two options for heat treating your mix.
+Note 1: Brownie mix contains “raw” flour.
+If you are concerned about this, I recommend heat treating the brownie mix:

-• Heat treat it in the microwave: Add the brownie mix to a microwave-safe bowl.
-Microwave on high in bursts of 30 seconds, stirring in between each burst.
+• Heat treat in the microwave: Add brownie mix to a heat-safe bowl.
+Microwave on high in bursts of 30 seconds, stirring between each burst.
 Take your time, stirring well to make sure none of the flour burns.
-Use a thermometer to test the flour in a few places to make sure it has reached 165 degrees F throughout all the flour.
-(If you get less than 165 degrees, return the flour for one more burst of 30 seconds).
+Use a thermometer to test the flour in a few places to make sure it has reached 165°F throughout all the flour.

-• Heat treat it in the oven: Preheat the oven to 300 degrees F. Line a large sheet pan (with sides) with a nonstick liner or parchment paper.
+• Heat treat in the oven: Preheat the oven to 300°F. Line a large sheet pan (with sides) with a nonstick liner or parchment paper.
 Spread the brownie mix on the pan.
-Bake the brownie mix, removing and stirring it, every 1 and 1/2 minutes.
-Every time you remove the brownie mix to stir, test it with the thermometer.
-As soon as it reaches 165 degrees F, it's safe to use in the recipe.
+Bake the brownie mix, removing and stirring it every 1 and 1/2 minutes.
+Every time you remove the brownie mix, test it with the thermometer.
+As soon as it reaches 165°F, it’s safe to use.

 Serving: 1serving | Calories: 603kcal | Carbohydrates: 85g | Protein: 7g | Fat: 26g | Saturated Fat: 15g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 46mg | Sodium: 305mg | Potassium: 73mg | Fiber: 1g | Sugar: 72g | Vitamin A: 523IU | Vitamin C: 0.2mg | Calcium: 128mg | Iron: 1mg